Pyro Scene

 Draw Quality[0..100%]

-Voxels are also used to display the simulation in the editor; small cubes that can be assigned colors and shaded by light incidence.
-This parameter controls the density and size of these Voxels.
-Again, there is no effect on the actual rendering of the simulation.
-Only the display in the Viewports can be customized.
+Voxels are also used to display the simulation in the editor; small cubes that can be assigned colors and shaded by the incidence of light.
+The density and size of these voxels is controlled via this parameter.
+Here, too, there is no effect on the actual rendering of the simulation.
+Only the display in the viewports can be adjusted.

-Here, the quality increases gradually from left to right.
-It becomes clear, especially at the higher quality levels, that this also improves the reproduction of color nuances due to the temperature differences in the simulation (slight red coloration).
+Here, the drawing quality increases gradually from left to right.
+It is particularly clear at the higher quality levels that this also improves the reproduction of the color nuances due to the temperature differences in the simulation (slight red coloration).

 Emission Scale[0.00..100.00]